 About all of which we do… nothing.
 We continue to cut deal after deal with them.
 Where we pledge all sorts of free market protections for their products and they promise none for ours.
 They allowed to continue to manipulate the market in the same ways they always have.
 And then we wave around the next signed agreement and hail it as another “free trade” deal when it is anything but.

-The United States has for decades been theof trade agreements.
+The United States has for decades been the Neville Chamberlain of trade agreements.
 In what we’ve been engaged isn’t free trade, it’s appeasement trade.
 It’s unilateral capitulation to every other nation on the planet.
 Wonder why our domestic production has spent the last half century fleeing our country’s confines?
 Because nigh every other country on the planet treats it better than do we.
 (Not just in trade deals, but in tax and regulatory policy, too.)

 Trump rightly called for an end to this titanic nonsense.
 And all of the usual “free trade” suspects — who have spent the last several decades selling our domestic producers down the Yangtze, Ganges and Rio Grande Rivers — denounce him as “protectionist.”

 The alleged “free traders” are the only protectionists in the equation.
 Protecting their cushy, overseas-manufactured, global-governments-protected profits from an intrusion by reality.
 At the continued, further expense of American production.
-(Think about all of this when next you hear opposition to policies like the.)
+(Think about all of this when next you hear opposition to policies like the Border Adjustment Tax [BAT].)

 Trump wants less government involvement in trade — on all sides of the equation.
 Rather than the unilateral disarmament in which we have for so long engaged.
 Reducing the market manipulations of all governments everywhere is genuine free trade.

 These moves toward less government are born at the bargaining tables.
-The United States is far and away the largest market in the world and we have for far too long been negotiating as if we are Tuvalu or Montserrat (no offense intended to either of the ).
+The United States is far and away the largest market in the world and we have for far too long been negotiating as if we are Tuvalu or Montserrat (no offense intended to either of the two smallest economies on the planet).
 We should be wielding our market weight and cutting deals that reflect it.

 Trump prefers bilateral agreements to multilateral ones, and on this too he is correct.
 The more nations involved in a trade deal the less negotiating power any one nation has.
 Every other nation loves to enmesh us in multi-player agreements because we lose the inherent leverage we have.
 Sit down one-to-one and there is no big-government safety in numbers.

-We atimmediately hailed the arrival of Trump and his actual free trade policies, because they are virtually identical to for what we had been calling for years prior.
+We at Less Government immediately hailed the arrival of Trump and his actual free trade policies, because they are virtually identical to for what we had been calling for years prior.

 It all sounds very Trump-like, does it not?
 And now that Trump is President, it appears that things are beginning to take this turn for the oh-so-much better.